Galentine's Day (observance)

-Galentine's Day is a global holiday that celebrates women's friendship.
+Galentine's Day is an American cultural holiday that celebrates women's friendship.
 Galentine's Day is typically marked as February 13, but can be observed any day.
 Galentine's Day events are typically all-female occasions of mutual "empowerment...a reminder for women to support and uplift one another."
+Galentine's is a portmanteau of the words gal (a variation of the word girl) and Valentine's.

+Origin

+Galentine's Day originated from the NBC sitcom Parks and Recreation, where the sitcom's main character Leslie Knope (played by Amy Poehler) states that it's a holiday for "ladies celebrating ladies."
+The holiday made its first appearance in the show's second season episode "Galentine's Day", written by Michael Schur.

+Observance

-The concept and name of the holiday was imagined into existence by Parks and Recreation in the eponymous episode Galentine's Day, with the episode being written by Aisha Muharrar.
-The sitcom's main character Leslie Knope (played by Amy Poehler) is the originator of the holiday.
-Jumping from fiction to real life, the occasion is well known enough that Galentine's Day merchandise is now sold at mainstream outlets like Walmart, Party City, Amazon and Etsy.
+Since the episode first aired in 2010, the once-fictional holiday has increasingly found itself in the mainstream.
+The occasion is well known enough that Galentine's Day merchandise is now sold at mainstream outlets like Target, Walmart, Party City, Amazon, and Etsy.
 Retailers also use the holiday as a pretext for organizing pop-up shops marketing products to female customers.
 Many resorts and restaurants offer Galentine's themed package deals.